François Trinh-Duc: Rugby career

-With fellow Montpelliérains Louis Picamoles and Julien Tomas, they are part of a quartet of home-grown talents embodying the success of the Montpellier Hérault Rugby Club's attempt at "shaking up the old order" of French rugby in the Septimanie terroir which had always been historical rival Béziers's stronghold.
+With fellow Montpelliérains Louis Picamoles and Julien Tomas, who are part of the Montpellier Hérault Rugby Club's, attempted "shaking up the old order" of French rugby in the Septimanie terroir which had been a historical rival Béziers's stronghold.

 Trinh-Duc was called up by Marc Lièvremont to the France squad for the 2008 Six Nations Championship, and has played in all of France's matches in the competition to date.

 Trinh-Duc's drop goal helped France beat England 19–12 at Eden Park in quarter-final in 2011 Rugby World Cup.
 He came on as a substitute for the injured Morgan Parra in the 23rd minute of the final against New Zealand.
 He set in motion the move that led to Thierry Dusautoir's try in the 47th minute and converted the try to make the score 8–7.
 With 15 minutes remaining and the score still at 8–7, France were awarded a penalty to put them in front for the first time, but Trinh-Duc's 48m penalty attempt was wide off the mark and the All Blacks went on to win the final.

 On 19 March 2021, Trinh Duc left Racing 92 for Top 14 rivals Bordeaux from the 2021–22 season.

 Personal life

-Trinh-Duc (Trịnh Đức, /vi/) was noted as one of the first ever rugby players of Vietnamese origin to play for the French national side.
-His paternal grandfather, Trịnh Đức Nhiên, was born in French Indochina, migrated to France during the Second World War right after the Liberation of France, and settled near Agen in Lot-et-Garonne.
-Nhien later married an Italian woman; Trinh-Duc's father, Philippe, being the result of this union.
+François Trinh-Duc (Trịnh Đức, /vi/) was noted as one of the first ever rugby players of Vietnamese heritage to play for the French national side.
+His paternal grandfather, Trịnh Đức Nhiên, was born in French Indochina.
+He was drafted in compulsory labor service during the Second World War and arrived in France in April 1940.
+He then settled in Agen in Lot-et-Garonne.
+Nhiên later married an Italian-Argentine woman who birthed Philippe, Trinh-Duc's father.